NHSDigital/nhs-notify-web-cms/docs/pages/using-nhs-notify/letters-in-other-languages.md

 - Turkish
 - Urdu

-[inset text here]
+{% include components/inset-text.html
-| You can request additional languages, as long as they're in PDS.
-We’ll need to test these languages so make sure you leave enough time for this.
+  text="You can request additional languages, as long as they’re in PDS.
+We’ll need to test these languages so make sure you leave enough time for this."
+%}

 ## How to send letters in other languages